 Not many know of this patch of land floating in Michigan’s Lake Huron, and we’re not surprised.
 With only 500 year-round residents, it’s maintained a throwback small-town feel that’s part of its Americana charm.

-Coming here is like stepping into the 1900s: horse buggies clop down a Main Street lined with old-time general stores, quaint inns and artist markets.
+Coming here is like stepping into the 1900s: Horse-driven buggies clop down a Main Street lined with old-time general stores, quaint inns and artist markets.
 That’s not to say there’s little in the way of excitement on Mackinac.

 Oahu, Hawaii